Pediatric Services at UPMC Mercy

 Short Stay and Special Procedures Pediatric Unit

 The short stay and special procedures unit is for children who require brief outpatient diagnosis and treatment.

 Child Abuse Program/A Child's Place at Mercy

-A Child's Place at Mercy, sponsored by the Pittsburgh Mercy Health System and with a location on the UPMC Mercy campus, is an interdisciplinary team of pediatricians and psychologists who are specially trained to assess children when there is a possibility of abuse.
+A Child's Place at Mercy, sponsored by the Sto-Rox Neighborhood Health Council, Inc. and with a location on the UPMC Mercy campus, is an interdisciplinary team of pediatricians and psychologists who are specially trained to assess children when there is a possibility of abuse.
 When parents, teachers, doctors, or caretakers suspect that a child has been sexually or physically abused, they may contact A Child's Place at Mercy for forensic medical and psychosocial evaluation.

 For more information on pediatric services at UPMC Mercy, contact UPMC Physician Referral at